 Tracking Error Risk.
-The Fund may be subject to tracking error, which is the divergence of the Fund's performance from that of the Underlying Index.
-Tracking error may occur because of differences between the securities and other instruments held in the Fund's portfolio and those included in the Underlying Index, pricing differences (including, as applicable, differences between a security's price at the local market close and the Fund's valuation of a security at the time of calculation of the Fund's NAV), transaction costs incurred by the Fund, the Fund's holding of uninvested cash, differences in timing of the accrual of or the valuation of distributions, the requirements to maintain pass-through tax treatment, portfolio transactions carried out to minimize the distribution of capital gains to shareholders, use of custom baskets, changes to the Underlying Index or the costs to the Fund of complying with various new or existing regulatory requirements.
+The Fund may be subject to tracking error, which is the divergence of the Fund's or an Underlying Fund's performance from that of the Underlying Index.
+Tracking error may occur because of differences between the securities and other instruments held in the Fund's or an Underlying Fund's portfolio and those included in the Underlying Index, pricing differences (including, as applicable, differences between a security's price at the local market close and the Fund's valuation of a security at the time of calculation of the Fund's NAV), transaction costs incurred by the Fund, the Fund's or an Underlying Fund's holding of uninvested cash, differences in timing of the accrual of or the valuation of distributions, the requirements to maintain pass-through tax treatment, portfolio transactions carried out to minimize the distribution of capital gains to shareholders, use of custom baskets, changes to the Underlying Index or the costs to the Fund or the Underlying Funds of complying with various new or existing regulatory requirements.
 This risk may be heightened during times of increased market volatility or other unusual market conditions.
-Tracking error also may result because the Fund incurs fees and expenses, while the Underlying Index does not.
+Tracking error also may result because the Fund or the Underlying Funds incur fees and expenses, while the Underlying Index does not.

 Valuation Risk.
-Because the bond market may be open on days or during time periods when the Fund does not price its shares, the value of the securities or other assets in the Fund's portfolio may change on days or during time periods when shareholders will not be able to purchase or sell the Fund's shares.
+Because the bond market may be open on days or during time periods when the Fund or an Underlying Fund does not price its shares, the value of the securities or other assets in the Fund's or an Underlying Fund's portfolio may change on days or during time periods when shareholders will not be able to purchase or sell the Fund's shares.